degrado-lab/easyMD/README.md

 ## Usage
 This code requires a GPU to run efficiently.
 You should install and run the notebook on a machine with a GPU, like a personal computer or the gpu development nodes on Wynton.

+Launching this virtual machine will load up a Jupyter server that you can use to prepare a simulation with the provided notebook.
+When you're finished, the notebook will let you launch queue the simulations on Wynton.

 ### Setting up simulations with the notebook:
 To prepare a simulation using the provided Jupyter notebook, first make a copy of it with a memorable name.